GeckSpy/EP-trajectory-optimisation/README.md

  -  Assessing the performance of Deep Q-Learning with respect to different hyper-parameters.
  -  Evaluating the performance of the best car behavior achieved by both algorithms.

-You can see the complete project on our public Github page (https://github.com/GeckSpy/PE-trajectory-optimization).

 # Introduction

 We focus on solving the problem of optimizing a car's trajectory using a Deep Q-Learning model.